JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 })
 ```

-If you run the "ConfigA" or the "ConfigA &rarr; ConfigB" sub-chain, the first configuration will report its original parameter value.
+If you run the ConfigA or the ConfigA &rarr; ConfigB sub-chain, the first configuration will report its original parameter value.

 ```Plain Text
 # ConfigA build log
 Parameter value is: Config A
 ```

-However, if you run a full build chain that ends with "ConfigC", this last configuration will feed "ConfigA" a custom parameter value.
+However, if you run a full build chain that ends with ConfigC, this last configuration will feed ConfigA a custom parameter value.

 ```Plain Text
 # ConfigA build log
 Parameter value is: Value Overridden in ConfigC
 ```

 You can use `*` wildcards in parameter names to the same parameters in multiple preceding configurations.
-For example, the "ConfigC" in the following sample has the `reverse.dep.ChainConfig*.MyParam` parameter, which overrides `MyParam` in both "ConfigA" and "ConfigB".
+For example, the ConfigC in the following sample has the `reverse.dep.ChainConfig*.MyParam` parameter, which overrides `MyParam` in both ConfigA and ConfigB.

 ```Kotlin
 object ChainConfigA : BuildType({